plipp/informatica-pfr-2017/README.md

 On OS-Level you also will need graphviz.
 Please check the [Graphviz Homepage](http://www.graphviz.org/) about how to install on your Machine.

-You can check, whether the additional components also work fine, with [The Jupyter Notebook for the Test of the additional Components](./nbs/0-b-Additional%20Component%20Installation%20Test.ipynb).
+You can check, whether the additional packages also work fine, with [The Jupyter Notebook for the Test of the additional Components](./nbs/0-b-Additional%20Component%20Installation%20Test.ipynb).

-#### Refresher - Python(3) Basics
+## Refresher - Python(3) Basics
 If you need a refresher of your Python knowledge the [Interactive Python Tutorial](https://www.learnpython.org/) is a good starting point.

 The Lectures